belminf/aws-shared-bucket-example/README.md

 To create this CloudFormation stack, use the [cfn-template.yaml template](cfn-template.yaml).

 Then, for an Account B user to upload a file, they'll need to specify the canned ACL.
-E.g.:
+E.g. using [`aws-cli`'s `cp` command](https://docs.aws.amazon.com/cli/latest/reference/s3/cp.html):

     aws s3 cp foo.txt s3://proj1-bucket-wkdngena98ww/foo.txt --acl bucket-owner-full-control